-Offered every spring semester Prerequisite: HCE 307 with a grade of "C" or higher will focus on learning from effective coaches, mentors, and leaders while helping students become more effective coaches, mentors, and leaders.

-This course provides a comprehensive analysis of leadership development and succession planning within healthcare organizations through the exploration of essential coaching, influencing, and mentoring strategies for effective leaders.
+3 credits Offered every spring semester Prerequisite: HCE 307 with a grade of "C" or higher analysis of leadership development and succession planning within healthcare organizations through the exploration of essential coaching, influencing, and mentoring strategies for effective leaders.
 It includes all underrepresented populations with a focus on gender, race, ethnicity, culture, generation, disability, veteran status, and religion.
-This course
+This course will focus on learning from effective coaches, mentors, and leaders while helping students become more effective coaches, mentors, and leaders.